Who is a fan of hard boiled eggs? We are! There are so many ways to prepare hard boiled eggs, but we love making hard boiled eggs in oven.

 32 Minutes- Hard with no possible sign of wet yolk.
 Have no fear, if you are one of those people that wants nothing to do with a wet yolk, this is your egg.
 A major bonus of baking a hard boiled egg for 32 minutes is an easier peel!
 We found that the 32-minute egg was easier to peel then the rest!

-- 12 large eggs (or however many you want to make!)
+- 12 large eggs chilled (or however many you want to make!)

 - First, preheat oven to 325ºF.

-- Once your eggs are done cooking, remove the muffin tin from the oven and immediately place into an ice water bath for 10 minutes.
+- Once your eggs are done cooking, remove the muffin tin from the oven and immediately transfer eggs into the ice water bath for 10 minutes.
 This will make the eggs easier to peel and prevent the yolk from changing color.

-- Store in an airtight container or stasher bag in the fridge for up to 3-5 days.
+- Store in an airtight container in the fridge for up to 3-5 days.